This blog was originally published in September 2020 and was updated in August 2023.

 Here are a few things you can do to train and support your team during telehealth implementation to ensure you’re creating a sustainable care plan for patients:

-1. Make training mandatory for your staff
+1. Make training mandatory for your staff.

-2. Simulate real encounters for practice
+2. Simulate real encounters for practice.

 This is also an opportunity to teach some basic troubleshooting skills to staff, which is key to creating a sustainable telehealth program.
 Simulated telehealth encounters will help ensure the technology serves as an extension of your patient care delivery model.

-3. Communicate with staff frequently
+3. Communicate with staff frequently.

-4. Measure their success
+4. Measure training success using telehealth metrics.